George Washington Bridge Climber, Not Protestors, Jams NYC-Bound Traffic For Hours

 The Port Authority was expected to file criminal charges.

-Specially trained emergency services officers are accustomed to jumpers and those threatening to jump at the George.
-It's only been every now and then that it's the other way around.
+Specially trained emergency services officers are accustomed to jumpers and those threatening to jump at the GWB.
+Every know and then it's the other way around.

 "When lives are at stake, and every second counts, no one does it better than our Emergency Service Unit," NYPD Deputy Commissioner of Operations Kaz Daughtry posted on X following Saturday's drama.